suneetnangia/rag-doc-data-search/README.md

 Users want to search data from data stores in both well defined queries way or exploration way.
 This sits in-between od data analyst who are aware of the query syntaxes and business users who are limited by the IT provided user queries.

 ## Design Overview and Use Cases

+The solution makes use of Rust programming language for the core development but it does not require use of Rust on the client side i.e. consumers of this solution rely on open communication standards like GRPC or RESTFul APIs.

 There two primary use cases handled by this solution, they are described below along with their respective flows.